History of Bananas

 The banana industry re-established at the end of World War II in 1945.
 Bananas were cut and packed in 40kg wooden boxes and transported to market by rail up until the 1960s when road transport was introduced.
 Today bananas are packed in cardboard cartons and transported by both road and rail in refrigerated containers.

-The industry has grown substantially since that time and the total farm area producing bananas in north Queensland is now about 12,000 hectares.
+The industry has grown substantially since that time and now accounts for 94% of Australian banana production.

 The Northern Territory